Q: Is a “special district that provides solid waste services” subject to the jurisdiction requirements in the regulation?

 Q: Does the “organic waste generator” definition consider every individual within a business or residential account as separate generators?

-The education requirements in Article 1, Section 18982(a)(48) allow for jurisdictions to generally target generators and contains no obligation to contact every generator within a jurisdiction [see in Article 1, Section 18982(a)(48)].
+“Organic waste generator” is defined broadly to mean a person or entity that is responsible for the initial creation of organic waste.”
+However, the context of individual regulatory sections may indicate that requirements may not extend to individual generators.
+For example, the education requirements in Article 1, Section 18982(a)(48) allow for jurisdictions to generally target generators and contains no obligation to contact every generator within a jurisdiction [see in Article 1, Section 18982(a)(48)].
 For example, a jurisdiction could comply through print media, such as magazine or newspaper advertising; social media posts; flyers placed on collection container; or other means designed to reach generators in the jurisdiction.

 Q: Are tribal nations included in the "non-local entity" definition?

 No, the state cannot enforce civil regulatory requirements, such as state environmental laws, on tribal land.

 Q: What is the definition of a "hauler route"?

 “Hauler route” means the designated itinerary or sequence of stops for each segment of the jurisdiction’s collection service area.
 The regulations allow the jurisdiction flexibility to determine its hauler routes.
 The regulations require jurisdictions to minimize contamination of organic waste containers by either conducting route reviews or conducting waste evaluation studies on each hauler route [Article 3, Section 18984.5].
 The term hauler route is key to the jurisdiction’s compliance with these requirements, because it describes where the jurisdiction should direct its education and outreach effort to reduce contamination of organic waste.